LukaszPasich/Anaconda-MAA-MS1/README.md

 ### Footer
 The footer contains information (starting from the left):
 - Logo - a black & white reversed version; appears right beside contact details (where it would be normally expected) but only on the widest screen size (over 1400px) as the space allows for it.
-The logo disappears on the smaller screen/ viewport sizes to allow other elements of the footer to create a nicer and more organised structure.
+The logo disappears on the smaller screen/ viewport sizes to allow for other elements of the footer to create a nicer and more organised structure.
 Because the logo is also always present on the screen in the fixed position Navbar, the disappearance of the logo from the footer is not really an issue.
 - Contact details - a physical address, phone number and email address of the business.
 - Opening times